Company and Product

 Accelerate RNA therapeutics innovation with Benchling

 Benchling gives RNA therapeutics R&D teams intuitive, fit-for-purpose informatics tools that can drive efficiency, standardization, productivity, and collaboration.
-Check out the webinar to see some of our RNA-specific capabilities in action, and be sure to contact us if you have any questions about how Benchling can drive your RNA therapeutics R&D.
+Check out the webinar "Design, analyze, and develop RNA therapeutics on Benchling" to see some of our RNA-specific capabilities in action, and be sure to contact us if you have any questions about how Benchling can drive your RNA therapeutics R&D.